University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/ancient_DNA_pop_genomics/prac_part2.md

                      theme(legend.position = "bottom")) # legend is displayed at the bottom of the plots (i.e., horizontal not vertical)

 # Combine plots and legend using plot_grid from cowplot
-plot_grid(prow, legend, ncol = 1, rel_heights = c(1, .3)) # height ratio between plots and legend is 1:0.3
+plt1 <- plot_grid(prow, legend, ncol = 1, rel_heights = c(1, .3)) # height ratio between plots and legend is 1:0.3

+# Save plot as pdf
+ggsave("AllAmerica_Ancient.smartpca_scree.pdf", plt1, dpi=300, height=10, width=14)
 ```

 ---
 #### <img src="https://raw.githubusercontent.com/University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/master/images/quiz_black_24dp.png" alt="Questions"/> *Questions*
->- 4) The scree plot represents the value for each eigenvector, i.e., the variance in the data explained by the eigenvector.
+4) The scree plot represents the value for each eigenvector, i.e., the variance in the data explained by the eigenvector.
 In your opinion, does the first eigenvector explain much variance compared to other vectors?
->- 5) PC1 seems to capture the variation observed between eskimos and modern Peruvian (PEL), while PC2 seems to capture the variation just within PEL.
+5) PC1 seems to capture the variation observed between eskimos and modern Peruvian (PEL), while PC2 seems to capture the variation just within PEL.
 Knowing that PEL is individuals from Lima, the capital city of Peru, why would the PEL population be so diverse?
->- 6) Where do the ancient samples cluster in regards to the PCA coordinates?
+6) Where do the ancient samples cluster in regards to the PCA coordinates?
 And where in regards to contemporary populations?

 ---